CPSC436/ThinkSmall/README.md

 ## Minimal Requirement Break Down

 - Have the ability to list small businesses requiring help by list view
-	- Get a list of small businesses from external API (Yelp API)
 	- Render it as a list view
   - Sort it alphabetically